SpenceFrancois/peakportfolio.ai-open/README.md

 Modern portfolio construction relies on both quantitative optimization and qualitative investment judgment, which are often handled through separate tools and workflows.

-PeakPortfolio.ai explores a unified approach to expressing, constructing, and evaluating portfolios in one structured system.
+PeakPortfolio explores a unified approach to expressing, constructing, and evaluating portfolios in one structured system.

 ---